-Guggenheim Capital LLC lowered its holdings in shares of Travel + Leisure Co.
-(NYSE:TNL - Free Report) by 41.1% in the fourth quarter, according to its most recent 13F filing with the SEC.
-The institutional investor owned 8,883 shares of the company's stock after selling 6,196 shares during the period.
-Guggenheim Capital LLC's holdings in Travel + Leisure were worth $448,000 as of its most recent filing with the SEC.
+Guggenheim Capital LLC reduced its stake in Travel + Leisure Co.
+(NYSE:TNL - Free Report) by 41.1% during the 4th quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
+The fund owned 8,883 shares of the company's stock after selling 6,196 shares during the period.
+Guggenheim Capital LLC's holdings in Travel + Leisure were worth $448,000 as of its most recent SEC filing.

-Travel + Leisure (NYSE:TNL - Get Free Report) last issued its quarterly earnings results on Wednesday, April 23rd.
-The company reported $1.11 EPS for the quarter, beating analysts' consensus estimates of $1.10 by $0.01.
-Travel + Leisure had a net margin of 10.63% and a negative return on equity of 45.75%.
-The business had revenue of $934.00 million for the quarter, compared to analysts' expectations of $933.08 million.
-As a group, sell-side analysts anticipate that Travel + Leisure Co. will post 6.46 earnings per share for the current year.
+Travel + Leisure (NYSE:TNL - Get Free Report) last posted its earnings results on Wednesday, April 23rd.
+The company reported $1.11 EPS for the quarter, topping analysts' consensus estimates of $1.10 by $0.01.
+Travel + Leisure had a negative return on equity of 45.75% and a net margin of 10.63%.
+The company had revenue of $934.00 million for the quarter, compared to the consensus estimate of $933.08 million.
+During the same period in the previous year, the business earned $0.97 earnings per share.
+Travel + Leisure's quarterly revenue was up 2.0% compared to the same quarter last year.
+As a group, research analysts anticipate that Travel + Leisure Co. will post 6.46 earnings per share for the current fiscal year.

 Travel + Leisure Increases Dividend

 The firm also recently announced a quarterly dividend, which was paid on Monday, March 31st.
-Investors of record on Monday, March 17th were paid a dividend of $0.56 per share.
+Shareholders of record on Monday, March 17th were given a dividend of $0.56 per share.
 The ex-dividend date of this dividend was Monday, March 17th.
-This represents a $2.24 annualized dividend and a yield of 5.07%.
+This represents a $2.24 dividend on an annualized basis and a yield of 4.78%.
 This is a boost from Travel + Leisure's previous quarterly dividend of $0.50.
-Travel + Leisure's dividend payout ratio (DPR) is currently 37.40%.
+Travel + Leisure's payout ratio is presently 37.40%.

-In related news, Director George Herrera sold 6,336 shares of the business's stock in a transaction dated Tuesday, March 18th.
+In related news, Director George Herrera sold 6,336 shares of the company's stock in a transaction that occurred on Tuesday, March 18th.
 The stock was sold at an average price of $46.80, for a total value of $296,524.80.
-Following the completion of the sale, the director now directly owns 2,759 shares of the company's stock, valued at $129,121.20.
-The trade was a 69.66 % decrease in their position.
-The sale was disclosed in a filing with the SEC, which is available at the SEC website.
-Also, insider Michael Dean Brown purchased 2,000 shares of the business's stock in a transaction on Thursday, March 13th.
-The stock was purchased at an average price of $46.66 per share, for a total transaction of $93,320.00.
-Following the acquisition, the insider now owns 408,706 shares of the company's stock, valued at approximately $19,070,221.96.
-This represents a 0.49 % increase in their position.
+Following the sale, the director now owns 2,759 shares of the company's stock, valued at approximately $129,121.20.
+This represents a 69.66 % decrease in their position.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, insider Michael Dean Brown bought 2,000 shares of the stock in a transaction on Thursday, March 13th.
+The shares were bought at an average price of $46.66 per share, for a total transaction of $93,320.00.
+Following the acquisition, the insider now owns 408,706 shares in the company, valued at $19,070,221.96.
+The trade was a 0.49 % increase in their position.
 The disclosure for this purchase can be found here.
-3.75% of the stock is currently owned by corporate insiders.
+Insiders own 3.75% of the company's stock.

 (